It’s hard to over-hype the power of website popups. Web popups can be one of the most powerful tools in a marketer’s arsenal.

 According to studies:

-- Website popups can help businesses grow their email list fast, one test found that website popups drove 1,375% more email captures.
+• Website popups can help businesses grow their email list fast; one test found that website popups drove 1,375% more email captures.

-- Website popups had a conversion rate as high as 2%
+• Website popups had a conversion rate as high as 2%

 You can get this type of results using website popups, but only if they’re wielded properly.

-Whether website popups are not working for you, or you’d simply like to drive your conversions up from them, read on for five tips to get good results from website popups.
+Whether website popups are not working for you or you’d simply like to drive your conversions up from them, read on for five tips to get good results from website popups.

-1. Enhance your website popups personalization
+1. Enhance your website popup personalization

 No matter how good your website popups are it is always possible to improve them.
 If you’re looking for a place to start, personalizing your web popups is the first logical step.